tcdi/plrust/doc/src/plrust.md

 > This documentation is under development.

 PL/Rust is a loadable procedural language that enables writing PostgreSQL functions in the Rust programming language.
 These functions are compiled to native machine code.
 Unlike other procedural languages, PL/Rust functions are not interpreted.

 The top advantages of PL/Rust include writing natively-compiled functions to achieve the absolute best performance, access to Rust's large development ecosystem, and Rust's compile-time safety guarantees.

+## Features

 PL/Rust provides access to Postgres' Server Programming Interface (SPI) including dynamic queries, prepared statements, and cursors.
 It also provides safe Rust types over most of Postgres built-in data types, including (but